Plan-Net-France/view_statistics/Readme.md

 >	**Attention:**
 >
 >	This extension doesn't log when you're logged in with a Backend-User the same time and call the Frontend by the same domain name.
-In this case use a incognito window for your Frontend-User, in order to trigger tracking!
+In this caseuse another Browser for your Frontend-User, in order to trigger tracking!
+An incognito Browser window might prevent this tracking as well.